GanimyKava/aeterna/README.md

 **Note**: HTTPS is required for camera access on most browsers.
 Use `localhost` for development.

 ## Troubleshooting

+### Ubuntu Firefox: MediaDevices API not supported
+- Use **Demo Mode (No Camera)** or **AR from Sample Video** on the main menu
+- Ensure you're running on `http://localhost` or HTTPS (not file://)
+- Check site permissions (lock icon) and allow Camera and Location
+- Optional dev-only setting: in `about:config`, set `media.devices.insecure.enabled` = true for non-HTTPS testing
+- Try latest Firefox or Chrome

 ### Camera not working
 - Ensure HTTPS or localhost is used